Declan-Loo/wonders-of-the-world/README.md

 This website is done with Bootstrap Studio and GitHub Pages which are both part of the GitHub Student Developer Pack.

 Hope you enjoy this website!
-All web pages are interconnected
+All web pages are interconnected, feel free to suggest any improvements in this web design.
+It would be greatly appreciated!